mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Common Power Synergies

-**Super Senses:** Your senses aren’t actually heightened, but you have an uncanny knack for looking in the right spot at the right time.
+**Super Senses:** Your senses aren't actually heightened, but you have an uncanny knack for looking in the right spot at the right time.

 **Telepathy:** Your mind has a unique construction; it allows you to see into the future and also to read the minds of those around you.

 ### Drawbacks

-- There are so many different futures that you can half-see; it’s overwhelming, leaving you with [Constant Migraines].
+- There are so many different futures that you can half-see; it's overwhelming, leaving you with [Constant Migraines].
-- Your ability to see the near-future is so finely tuned that it eclipses your ability to stay in the now, leading you to answer questions before they’re asked and dodge blows before they’re thrown.
+- Your ability to see the near-future is so finely tuned that it eclipses your ability to stay in the now, leading you to answer questions before they're asked and dodge blows before they're thrown.
 You [Have Trouble Seeing the Present].

 ### Collateral Damage Effects